 New Year’s Eve and New Year’s Day Events in Asheville

 864 words (4 min read)

 New Year’s Day

-Get started on your New Year’s resolutions with a walk in nature.
+First Day Hikes Get started on your New Year’s resolutions with a walk in nature.
 The North Carolina State Parks system offers free guided hikes on Jan.
 1. For a list of participating trails, visit the Parks’ website.